spacecraft-repl/spacecraft-repl.github.io/markdown/whitepaper.md

 ![local interaction](https://docs.google.com/drawings/d/e/2PACX-1vQOAjlP1_EdFI1Jk_8rRaA_ExbLCtqczdL6rsAXwedI7OnYP4ovCn1Z12BXkEYk4UOa-Cy3aU3ue0sb/pub?w=1440)
 > A regular interaction between a user and a REPL program via a terminal

+The above diagram shows that user inputs and outputs are handled by the terminal.
+The terminal then writes inputs to the REPL program and reads any evaluation output from it.

-For our project, the interaction between the user and the underlying REPL program will have to be manually set-up through our application logic.
-Our application must be able to send inputs to the REPL program on the back end and read any outputs after an evaluation is completed.
-This means that we have to also consider the complexity that comes with interacting with REPLs of different languages.
+For our project, since we are performing code evaluation entirely on the back end, our application server must be able to perform the above operations without a terminal.
+This means that the interaction between the user and the underlying REPL program will have to be manually set-up through our application logic.
+Moreover, we have to also consider the complexity that comes with interacting with REPLs of different languages.

 ![simulated interaction](https://docs.google.com/drawings/d/e/2PACX-1vQ6MwTViENag3nS5sQ-cyiwE4lQbTO-oa8Dc5SMNRjqpDTejskWvnHRZOFTpp_whkr15GmjpjQ0gkX3/pub?w=1440)
 > Our application has to properly write inputs to the underlying REPL program and read outputs from it

-With this challenge in mind, we will explore three different approaches that can help set up our interaction with the REPL program.
+With this challenge in mind, we will explore three different approaches that can help set up our application to interact with the REPL program.

 ### Approach #1: Interact with the language’s built-in REPL API library
 Many languages provide APIs to access and interact with its native REPL program.
 Node.js for example, provides the `repl` module that allows developers to work directly with its API from within the application code.